 That was where the conversation always ended, because they had no answer.
 Martin waved off the question as they entered the arena where their second training session was to be held.
 After three hours, they were exhausted.
 They showered and returned to the mess hall, ate, then slept like dead men as they did every night.

 Four more years passed.
 Every day more or less the same.
 Teryn and Martin saw friends escorted from the dining hall or simply disappear after the previous night’s rumble.
 They suspected their time would come soon and were proven right one night as they sat down for the last meal of the day.
 They were taken together.
 It was the first meal Teryn had left unfinished in the ten years at the facility.

 He and Martin were escorted down the white halls.
 No one spoke.
 When Martin was taken down a different hallway, Teryn watched with concern but returned a nod before Martin disappeared from view.
 They’d both known the chances of staying together were infinitesimal.

 A door opened and Teryn was transported to a memory he’d nearly forgotten.
 It was the dark room filled with monitors.
 Cords hanging from the ceiling.
 Falling close to the floor before turning upward and into the spine of the machine-man.
 The thing turned toward him.
 The aged face still held one foggy blue eye and another clear green one.
 A smile crept across the mask of skin.

 “A perfect specimen,” it said, “we can proceed.”

 The escort approached Teryn.

 Teryn was removed before he could reply.
 He was taken to the room with the table and fitted into a capsule he did not remember being in the room ten years ago.
-His mind was circling the man-things words as they placed a helmet on him and he drifted into unconsciousness.
+His mind was circling the machine-man’s words as they placed a helmet on him and he drifted into unconsciousness.

 “I must thank you for setting me free,” his body said.